johntoby/deploy-nodejs-app-to-aws-ecs/README.md

 # Exchange Rate Application - ECS Deployment

-A Flask application that displays current NGN to USD exchange rates, containerized and deployed to AWS ECS using Terraform and automated with GitHub Actions.
+This project is a pyhton Flask application that displays current NGN to USD exchange rates, containerized and deployed to AWS ECS using Terraform and automated with GitHub Actions.

 ## Application Overview